Dr Hannah Lucas, Newnham

 Biographical Information

-I am a Junior Research Fellow at Newnham College, where I also act as a supervisor, assistant tutor, and postgraduate mentor.
+I am the Newby Trust Research Fellow at Newnham College, where I also act as a supervisor and postgraduate mentor.

 I read English at Oxford for my BA, before migrating to Emmanuel College in Cambridge for my MPhil in Medieval and Renaissance Literature.
-My DPhil was also based at the University of Oxford.
+My DPhil was also based at the University of Oxford, where my dissertation won the Swapna Dev Memorial Book Prize.

 Research Interests

-My research lies the intersection of literary history, religious studies, theology and philosophy—focused on contemplative texts and practices, and the relationship between the medieval and the modern.
+My research lies the intersection of literary history, theology, philosophy, and the medical humanities—focused on contemplative texts and practices, and the relationship between the medieval and the modern.
+I am currently investigating attention in Middle English devotional texts, especially contemplative ways of reading and how they relate to modern discussions of textual practice.

-I am currently preparing a monograph, Impossible Recovery: Julian of Norwich and the Phenomenology of Wellbeing, which brings the Julian of Norwich texts into dialogue with Heideggerian philosophy to investigate the intersection of wellbeing, illness, and revelation.
-Another ongoing project explores the relevance of medieval contemplative texts to literary criticism.
+My first monograph, Impossible Recovery: Julian of Norwich and the Phenomenology of Wellbeing, was published in January 2025 with Columbia University Press.
+The book brings the Julian of Norwich texts into dialogue with Heideggerian philosophy to investigate the intersection of wellbeing, illness, and revelation.

-This year, I am convening the 'Contemplation: Theory / Practice' research network at CRASSH.
+I am also the founder and co-convenor of the 'Contemplation: theory / practice' research network, formerly at CRASSH.

 Selected Publications